 - There are also annual gifting allowances of £3,000 per annum which can be utilised and a de minimis gifts allowance of £250 or below;

-If you’re concerned that your estate might exceed the inheritance tax threshold you can opt for our Gold Service as it’s important to take specialist advice.
+If you’re concerned that your estate might exceed the inheritance tax threshold, one of our solicitors or our Tax Director can provide you with specialist advice .
 See also Gifts out of Income, Charitable Giving, Lifetime Gifts, Gifts with Reservation & Deeds of Variation.

 If you are a business owner or shareholder in a private company, it’s important to consider how you want to pass your interests on.
 When you draft your Will, you should also address issues such as: